fishcus/KAP-manual/en/model/cube/create_cube.en.md

 Build *Scheduler* is a cube build plan.
 Check the scheduler box and set a build time to trigger the first build and build cycle is time interval between different build job.

-Step5: *Table index*.
-KAP Plus series product include this  feature.
+Step5: *Table index*. this product Plus series product include this  feature.
 Details please refer to [table index section](table_index.en.md).

 Step 6: *Advanced Setting*.
 The configuration added here can override the global ones read from file `kylin.properties`.
 We suggest don't change any configuration in this case.

 In this step, you may choose Cube build engine.
-By default, KAP uses MapReduce as build engine.
+By default, this product uses MapReduce as build engine.
 But you may also switch to *Spark(Beta)* manually.
 For the detailed information on how to configure and use Spark as build engine, please see [Configure Spark Build Engine](../../config/spark_engine_conf.en.md).

 Step 7: *Overview*.
 Please read the information carefully.
 Click `Save` button if everything is desired.
 Then click `Yes` button in pop-up menu.
 ​